micmejia/bible-dump/NKJV/Jeremiah/Jer 8.md

 ## The Prophet Mourns for the People

 ###### 18
-I would comfort myself in sorrow; My heart _is_ faint in me.
+I would comfort myself in sorrow; My heart is faint in me.

 ###### 19
 Listen!
-The voice, The cry of the daughter of my people From a far country: "_Is_ not the Lord in Zion? _Is_ not her King in her?"
+The voice, The cry of the daughter of my people From a far country: "Is not the Lord in Zion?
+Is not her King in her?"
 "Why have they provoked Me to anger With their carved images-- With foreign idols?"

 ###### 20
 "The harvest is past, The summer is ended, And we are not saved!"